How to Build a B2B Sales Lead List

 When it comes to B2B lead lists, size isn’t everything.
 What’s important is that your list is well-targeted, with everyone on it having a problem that your product can solve.

 Develop an Ideal Customer Profile (ICP) for your team.
 Follow these steps:

 - Analyse your current customer base and look for commonalities between your super-users.

-- Look at the industries they are in.
-Consider company size, location and the job title of the buyer.
+- Look at the industries they’re in.
+Consider company size, location and the buyer’s job title.

 - Take this a step further by talking with your best customers about the challenges they face and how your product helps to overcome them.

 All of this will help you paint a picture of your dream customer.

 Who do you know already who would fit on your lead list?

 Leveraging your current network and customer base.
 Reach out to existing customers, colleagues, and professional contacts.
 This is a good tactic for gathering leads and referrals.